lexicHQ/docs/user-variables.md

     * timezone

-You can access a context variable using the double braces syntax in the following way:
+You can access a user variable using the double braces syntax in the following way:

 ![](facebook-variable.png)

-It is also possible to set your own context variables that is available throughout the life-cycle of your bot.
+It is also possible to set your own user variables that is available throughout the life-cycle of your bot.

 A quick way of doing that is by using the script block.
 Copy and paste the following snippet into your script block to set "color":